wojciechpolak/glifestream/README.md

 for anybody.
 The rest of the streams are visible only for logged-in users.

-The gLifestream software requires an HTTP server capable of running Django applications and a database supported by it.
-Data from the configured streams is automatically pulled from the remote services associated with them and stored in the database.
-This mode of operation ensures the user that his data (messages, links, photos, etc.) will remain intact even if the external service they came from ceases to exist.
+gLifestream is a Django application.
+It needs a web server that can run Django, a database supported by Django (SQLite is enough for a single owner), and a background worker process that fetches the configured streams.
+The worker stores what it fetches in the database and keeps local copies of the images, so your messages, links and photos remain intact even if the service they came from ceases to exist.

+You can see gLifestream running at <https://wojciechpolak.org/stream/>, the author's own stream.
+It shows the public view; the private streams, favorites and settings need a sign-in.

 Getting started
 ---------------